Mathematical foundation of nonequilibrium fluctuation-dissipation theorems for inhomogeneous diffusion processes with unbounded coefficients: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Prof. M. R\"{o}ckner for pointing out the reference \cite{bogachev2015fokker} and for stimulating discussions.
-X. Chen was supported by the Fundamental Research Funds for the Central Universities, Xiamen University (Grant No.20720170008).
+The authors are grateful to Professor M. R\"{o}ckner for pointing out the reference \cite{bogachev2015fokker} and also grateful to the anonymous referees for their valuable comments and suggestions which helped us greatly in improving the quality of this paper.
+X. Chen was supported by National Natural Science Foundation of China (Grant No. 11701483).